NonsoTheTechGuy/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 - File: 0-what-is-my-pid
 ---
 ## 1. List your processes
-mandatory

-Write a Bash script that displays a list of currently running processes.
+## Write a Bash script that displays a list of currently running processes.

-# Requirements:
+Requirements:
 - Must show all processes, for all users, including those which might not have a TTY
 - Display in a user-oriented format
 - Show process hierarchy
 `chinonso@ubuntu$ ./1-list_your_processes | head -50
 USER       PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND root         2  0.0  0.0      0     0 ?
 S    Feb13   0:00 [kthreadd]
 root         3  0.0  0.0      0     0 ?
 S    Feb13   0:00  \_ [ksoftirqd/0]